-For information regarding recent accounting developments, see Note 2 of the Notes to Consolidated Financial Statements included under Part II, Item 8 of this annual report.
+For information regarding recent accounting developments involving revenue recognition and leases, see Note 2 of the Notes to Consolidated Financial Statements included under Part II, Item 8 of this annual report.

 Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk.